Youth Intake Form 2025-2026

 Need to Know

-• You need to have legitimate (not drinking, smoking or cutting people off) ways of taking care of yourself.
-You need to be someone who talks when they are upset.
+• You need to be someone who talks when they are upset.

 • There needs to be a part of you that allows for the possibility that racism has a bigger impact on your life and the world than you currently think it does.